When you submit the code, there needs to be enough context and background to

 multiple-licenses section of go/thirdpartylicenses.

-file can be used to automatically generate “About” or “Legal”
+The LICENSE file can be used to automatically generate "About" or "Legal"

-file to 80 characters and replace any
+screens.
+Please wrap the LICENSE file to 80 characters and replace any

 non-ASCII characters with their ASCII equivalents so that such automated